jspm/registry/README.md

 * gist (SPDY optimized)
 * cdnjs

-To add a new endpoint server to the registry, provide a pull request to `endpoints.json`.

 For more information on endpoints, read the [Endpoint Conventions guide](https://github.com/jspm/registry/wiki/Endpoint-Conventions).

 ### 2. Package.json Overrides (package_overrides)